 Art Education as a Practice of Care, Thinking, and Connection.

-Over the past several years teaching art to children, adolescents, and adults, I’ve come to understand art education not simply as skill-building or creative expression, but as a deeply relational and cognitive practice.
+Over the past several years teaching, I’ve come to understand art education not simply as skill-building or creative expression, but as a deeply relational and cognitive practice.

 Art classrooms are often where students first learn how to sit with uncertainty, make meaning, attend to others, and understand themselves as thinkers and makers.
 These are not “extra” skills, they are foundational.